 Undergraduate Day and Evening Instructors (Part Time)

-Goldey-Beacom College is looking for potential part-time faculty members to teach daytime undergraduate level Math courses (MAT 109 - Basic Algebra through MAT 298 and MAT 299 – Calculus I and II, or STA 326 and STA 327 – Statistics I and II), Psychology courses (PSY 160 - Introduction to Psychology with possibility of other psychology courses in the evening) and possibly English courses (ENG 175 – Critical Writing I and ENG 176 – Critical Writing II).
+Goldey-Beacom College is looking for potential part-time faculty members to teach daytime and evening undergraduate level Humanities courses (HUM 103 - Humanities I, HUM 104 - Humanities II), Math courses (MAT 109 - Basic Algebra through MAT 298 and MAT 299 – Calculus I and II, or STA 326 and STA 327 – Statistics I and II), Economics courses (ECO 201 Macroeconomics, ECO 200 Microeconomics), and various business courses such as; MGT 310 International Business Management and MKT 386 International Marketing.
 A master’s degree in the field or a closely related field is required.
 We are looking for master teachers with college-level instructional experience who have a desire to work closely with students.
 Be sure to indicate whether you are available to teach during the day or evening or both.

 Goldey-Beacom College is an equal opportunity employer.